Frequently Asked Questions

 3. What do you mean by “creative healing”?

 Creative healing happens when you allow what’s inside you to take form — through sound, color, words, or movement.
-Art can transform emotion into something alive and meaningful.
+Music can transform emotion into something alive and meaningful.
 It’s not about fixing yourself, but revealing yourself — one song, one brushstroke, one word at a time.

 4. Why do you talk so much about imperfection?